BlackCAT-CubeSat/n2o4/USING.md

-The `n2o4` crate isn't published on [crates.io] (at least for now) as its ability to work is tightly bound to `{rust_cfs_app,rust_mission_build}.cmake` and a specific version of cFE and OSAL.
+The `n2o4` crate isn't published on [crates.io] (at least for now) as its ability to work is tightly bound to `{rust_cfs_app,rust_mission_build}.cmake` and a specific version of cFE and OSAL, and there's many bindings still to add.
 As such, you'll need to specify the crate using the Git repository and revision you want to use: